Police: Man, DUI, caused serious Springetts crash

-Springettsbury Township Police said Julien Matthew Pesta had a multitude of drugs in his system during the crash, including marijuana, morphine and fentanyl, when he crashed his car on Sept.
+Springettsbury Township Police said Julien Matthew Pesta had a multitude of drugs in his system — including marijuana, morphine and fentanyl — when he crashed his car Sept.
 29.

 Authorities said he had been traveling west and crossed over a cement median and drove into oncoming eastbound traffic.

 Police spoke with Pesta, who told them he didn't remember how the crash happened, documents state.

 The victim later reported that she suffered bruising on her left hand and left chest area, and she is suffering from light sensitivity, headache, dizziness and balance issues, according to authorities.

 The victim, police said, had "vivid nightmares" of the crash.

 Pesta's speech was hurried, and he had difficulty focusing on a single topic, officials said.
 Pesta also told police he had not drunk any alcohol, nor had he smoked or consumed any legal or illegal drugs, officials said.

 A witness, who is a doctor, told police that she believed that Pesta's behavior was consistent with someone under the influence of a controlled substance, charging documents state.